Ali-Ouakhchachi/BinarySearchTreeApplication/README.md

 ## Description

 This project implements a Java application that can be utilized in a restaraunt to record/search customer orders & their correlated menu items.
-The program makes use of Node Classes to form a Binary Tree that can return values such as the contents of preorders/orders, the contents of menu items, the size of the tree, the price total of items, taxes, tips, and many more.
+The program makes use of Node Classes to form a Binary Tree that can return values such as the contents of Menu Items in preorder/inorder/postorder, the size of the tree, the price total of items, taxes, tips, and many more.

 ## Classes & Features